cgrimes01/spotifyplayground/README.md

 # spotifyplayground
-Playground for playing with the Spotify API
+Playground for the Spotify API